havrylovv/iSegProbe/README.md

 </div>

 ## Introduction
-This repository provides the code for the technical report [TODO](), and also serves as a standalone suite for probing and evaluating future methods in interactive segmentation (IS).
+This repository provides the code for the technical report (to be released soon), and also serves as a standalone suite for probing and evaluating future methods in interactive segmentation (IS).

 The `iSegProbe` repository includes:
 - Pipelines for training and evaluating interactive segmentation models, specifically adapted for probing individual model components (`train.py`, `evaluate.py`)